Paqmind/characters/README.md

-world of warcraft characters histiry build on React.js
+world of warcraft characters history build on React.js